 Social media (LinkedIn, Facebook, Pinterest) has now made it easy even for inside sales reps (who don’t have the benefit of visiting the customer in person) to uncover common experiences with the customer quickly.
 With social media, any salesperson can promptly research their customers and find potential common experiences such as career background, current work situation, education background, hobbies, etc.

 #3 Active Listening

 The 3rd strategy for building rapport is active listening.
 Did you know that research suggests that we only remember 25%-50% of what we hear?
 That means that we miss up to 75% of what the customer is saying!
 Active listening is a fundamental sales communication skill that is important not only for building relationships but for all other aspects of selling as well.

 Active listening isn’t merely hearing.
 Hearing is the physical process of transmitting sound waves to the brain; while active listening means that you're really suspending your thoughts and you understand what you hear.
 When a customer perceives that you are actively listening to them they feel important, understood, appreciated, and respected.

 In order to be a good active listener, you should:

 - Listen with the intent to understand.
 This means that as a seller you should change your focus from “pitching” your product to a mode where you are genuinely trying to understand the other person.

 - Focus completely on listening.
 No multitasking!
 The word active means that you are so engaged in listening to another that you really can’t send an email, check your phone, or do anything else.

 - Ask questions.
 You inquire to be sure that you're really understanding the speaker and to demonstrate that you are listening.

 - Summarize.
 This technique, above all, sets a great listener apart from others.
-It is one thing to be able to repeat the key points of what was said – and that is important-but to reflect what it means back to the speaker is when the speaker will feel heard and understood at a deeper level.
+It is one thing to be able to repeat the key points of what was said – and that is important-but to reflect on what it means back to the speaker is when the speaker will feel heard and understood at a deeper level.